 A car accident is something no one ever wants to experience.
-Especially in the case of motor vehicle accidents involved a big truck or semi, the amount of force and injuries involved can be catastrophic.
+Especially in the case of big trucks or semis, the amount of force that’s involved in these types of accidets can quickly result in catastrophic motor-vehicle accident injuries .
 With truck drivers making up 3.5 million of the U.S. drivers on the road in 2016, it’s no surprise that fatal truck accidents are also on the rise.

 Trucks are used as a pivotal transporting, delivering 68% of all goods in the U.S. and driving about 140 billion miles a year.
 Truck drivers have to go through extensive training in order to obtain the certifications they need to conduct a semi or big rig.
 However, several factors still leave truck accidents accounting for 10% of all fatal motor-vehicle accidents each year.
 It’s important to know that there is a lot a driver who’s sharing the road with a truck can do in order to avoid an accident.
 We’ve shared eight of the most useful tips in avoiding trucking accidents below.

 8 Tips for Sharing The Road With Semi-Trucks

 An average big-rig weighs anywhere between 12,000 to 80,000 pounds.
 No matter how well-maintained brakes and truck is, the amount of time it takes to stop in one of these motor vehicles is more than the average car.
 Leaving enough space will ensure they, and you, have enough time to react.

 Never Pass a Truck on the Right-Hand Side

 Other than behind illegal in most places, doing this puts you at grave risk for an accident.
 Trucks typically have larger blind spots on the right side that can easily blur the vision of an average-sized car.